How Phone Users Waste Money & Damage the Environment Needlessly

-The raw products, minerals and shear quantity of the earth’s resources that are consumed to make your phone are larger than you envision.
+The raw products, minerals and sheer quantity of the earth's resources that are consumed to make your phone are larger than you envision.
 Simply look at the figures in the infographic above.
-The materials used includes for every 6,000 handsets silver weighing as much as one and a half laptop computers, and enough gold to make 50 wedding rings.
+The materials used include for every 6,000 handsets silver weighing as much as one and a half laptop computers, and enough gold to make 50 wedding rings.

 Put this together with the really brief life expectancy of these phones, and a low current recycling rate in the UK of just 11%, and it's a disaster for the environment.
 It cannot go on for very long unless phone users step up to the mark and begin recycling in line with the rest of society.
 After all, household waste is now 40% recycled, so why isn't the phone industry achieving anywhere near the same level of recycling?

-This is a massive environmental burden on mother earth, but is even worse when other concerns about the toxic materials in mobile phones are taken into account.
+This is a massive environmental burden on mother earth but it is even worse when other concerns about the toxic materials in mobile phones are taken into account.

 So, now that you know how phone users waste money, and if you are one of them, please think about exactly what will you do when your mobile phone agreement ends!

 Not only that!
 Not to recycle your old phone is simply crazy, because you lose out on some easy money!
 Yes, when you recycle your phone, you will make money on the deal!